zhenglz/LBTS/README.md

 Haiping Zhang et al. Large-Scale Target Identification of Herbal Medicine Using a Reverse Docking Approach.
 JCIM.
 2018

 <h2>How to use:</h2>
+** 1. Define the center of mass of a receptor protein ** 2.
+Process the receptor and ligand molecules for Vina.
+** 3. Pass the center of mass of a receptor and the input pdbqt files (of receptor and ligand) to vina ** 4.
+Rescore and sort the results

+## Examples:
+You could download the 3 examples to run in your local evironment.